2eIWDoV7j4/ac-infinity-with-meross/Readme.md

 docker compose up -d --build
 ```

-- Homebridge uses host networking for reliable mDNS/Bonjour discovery and stores data in `./homebridge`.
+- Homebridge publishes port `8581` and stores data in `./homebridge` (mounted to `/var/lib/homebridge` inside the container).
-- The automation container shares the host network so it can reach Homebridge at `http://localhost:8581`.
+- The automation container reaches Homebridge at `http://homebridge:8581` when both services run in the same compose stack.
 - Both containers restart automatically unless stopped.
 - Rebuild (`docker compose build homebridge`) if you need newer plugin versions; the build step pins `npm install -g homebridge-acinfinity@1.3.6 homebridge-meross@10.8.1` inside the Homebridge image.

 Access the UI at `http://<host-ip>:8581` (default credentials: admin/homebridge) and change the password after first login.
 Backup configs with `docker compose down` and the `./homebridge` volume.
+On Docker Desktop (Mac/Windows), host networking is not supported; use the included `ports` mapping instead and visit `http://localhost:8581` from the host.
+The automation container can reach Homebridge at `http://homebridge:8581` by default when both services run in the same compose stack.

 ## 2. Install required plugins